-"Announcements encouraging farmers" (quannong wen 勸農文) were types of texts used by local administrators to promote agricultural activities or to formally announce the beginning of the farming season.
+"Announcements encouraging farmers" (quannong wen 勸農文) were types of texts used by local administrators to promote agricultural activities or to announce the beginning of the farming season formally.
 The "farming announcements" usually emphasised the importance of farming for the national economy and urged farmers not to neglect their duties as dictated by the calendric and meteorological circumstances.

 A poem called Quannong 勸農 (sometimes called Quannong shi 勸農詩) was written by Tao Yuanming 陶淵明 (365-427).
 It consists of six stanzas of eight four-syllable verses.
 One stanza says: